7 Tips to Writing Job Ads That Will Elicit Stellar Hires

-When you put phrases in your job post like, “Don’t waste our time,” “Only serious applicants need apply” or “Do not contact our office.
-If we are interested, we will contact you” you only hurt yourself.
+When you put phrases in your job ad like, “Don’t waste our time,” “Only serious applicants need apply,” or “Do not contact our office.
+If we are interested, we will contact you,” you only hurt yourself.
 Aside from setting the completely wrong tone, you’re making yourself out to be a hard ass right from the get go.

 Although you might think that you’re just being honest and trying to filter out applicants you don’t want to waste your time on, your visceral impression is just as poisonous to those great applicants as it is the bad ones.
 Try leaving any negative, restrictive or otherwise overbearing comments off the list.

 7. Speak to the candidate, not the job.